|

 up front.

-All Player and Team fees must be paid by opening
+All Player and Team fees must be paid by Mid

 Teams who have not paid the team fees will be held